 A note about Central Texas BBQ: This variety of ’cue is attributed to the German and Czech settlers who brought European meat-smoking traditions to the area—primarily to the towns of Lockhart, Luling, and Taylor, each within about an hour’s drive from Austin—in the mid 19th century.
 The holy trinity of this brand of BBQ is smoked brisket, sausage, and pork ribs; these meats (among others) will be offered everywhere.
 Only a local—or someone else with frequent and easy access—is likely to go from joint to joint and not giddily order all three of these meats.
 (Thankfully, meat is sold by the pound here, so you can ask for as much or as little as you want, making it ideal for grazing at multiple places.)
 Rather than lump these meats all together, we are listing them individually so that we may spread the love among multiple worthy BBQ spots.
 Don't miss our write-ups on Central Texas ribs and sausage too.

 Where: We loved a lot of things about Franklin Barbecue (900 E. 11th St., map), but especially its perfectly smoked, moist Meyer all-natural Angus brisket, oak-smoked and seasoned simply with salt and pepper, served the traditional way: piled onto a butcher-paper-covered tray with white bread, pickles, onions, and your choice of sides.
-This place proves once and for all that you don’t have to leave the city of Austin to find great BBQ (though we still recommend you do, for fun).
+This place was the first to prove that you don’t have to leave the city of Austin to find great BBQ (though we still recommend you do, for fun).

 Good to know: In a typically Austin origin story, Franklin started out as a tiny trailer just off Interstate-35 (which is how we first encountered it).
 In March 2011, its incredible popularity (not to mention constant exposure to the elements) prompted the owner, Aaron Franklin, to move his excellent operation to an indoor space, which is where you’ll find it now.